Multifocal lymphangioendotheliomatosis with thrombocytopenia (MLT)

 - Your child may need surgery, including gastrointestinal surgery, to remove internal MLT lesions and control bleeding.

-- Though we are always working toward better treatment options, no one treatment has been found to be most effective in a large group of patients.
+- Though we are always working toward better treatment options, not one treatment has been found to be most effective in a large group of patients.

 Researchers at Children’s Hospital and the Medical College of Wisconsin have established a national patient registry for MLT.
 The goal of this registry is to collect patient data from around the world to better understand the cause and natural history of this rare disease, and eventually discover better treatments or even a cure for MLT.
 Contact Beth Drolet, MD, at email@example.com for more information.